hds-sandbox/bulk_RNAseq_course/develop/08a_FA_genomic_annotation.md

 exons(human_ens, return.type = "data.frame") %>% head()
 ```

-To **obtain an annotation data frame** using AnnotationHub, we’ll use the `genes()` function, but only keep selected columns and filter out rows to keep those corresponding to our gene identifiers in our results file:
+To **obtain an annotation data frame** using AnnotationHub, we'll use the `genes()` function, but only keep selected columns and filter out rows to keep those corresponding to our gene identifiers in our results file:

 ``` r
 # Create a gene-level dataframe